devmt04/kernel-barebones/grub-boot/03-SEGMENT DESCRIPTORS/README.md

 The other half of the virtual address space comprising those addresses with the TI bit set-is separately mapped for each task in the system.
 Because such an address space is local to the task for which it is defined, it is referred to as a local address space.
 In general, code and data segments within a task's local address space are private to that particular task or user.

+## System Address Registers

+- **Global Descriptor Table Register (GDTR)** : is a dedicated 40 bit (5 byte) register used to record the base and size of a system's global descriptor table (GDT).
+Thus, two of these bytes define the size of the GDT, and three bytes define its base address.

+The register contents are "hidden" only in the sense that they are not accessible by means of ordinary instructions.
+Instead, the dedicated protected instructions **LGDT** and **SGDT** are reserved for loading and storing, respectively, the contents of the GDTR at Protected Mode initialization.

+- **Local Descriptor Table Register (LDTR)** : is a dedicated 40-bit register that contains, at any given moment, the base and size of the local descriptor table (LDT) associated with the currently executing task.

+Unlike GDTR, the LDTR register contains both a "visible" and a "hidden" component.
+Only the visible component is accessible, while the hidden component remains truly inaccessible even to dedicated instructions.

+The visible component of the LDTR is a 16·bit "selector" field.
+The format of these 16 bits corresponds exactly to that of a segment selector in a virtual address pointer.
+Thus, it contains a 13·bit INDEX field, a l·bit TI field, and a 2·bit RPL field.
+The TI "table indicator" bit must be zero, indicating a reference to the GDT (i.e., to global address space).
+The INDEX field consequently provides an index to a particular entry within the GDT.
+This entry, in,turn, must be an LDT descriptor (or descriptor table descriptor), as defined in the previous section.
+In this way, the visible "selector" field of the LDTR, by selecting an LDT descriptor, uniquely designates a particular LDT in the system.

+The dedicated, protected instructions __LLDT__ and __SLDT__ are reserved for loading and storing, respectively, the visible selector component of the LDTR register.

+The processor locates the GDT and the current LDT in memory by means of the GDTR and LDTR registers.
+These registers store the base addresses of the tables in the linear address space and store the segment limits.
+The instructions LGDT and SGDT give access to the GDTR; the instructions LLDT and SLDT give access to the LDTR.

+## Descriptors

+The segment descriptor provides the processor with the data it needs to map a logical address into a linear address.

+Segment-descriptor fields are:

+- BASE: Defines the location of the segment within the 4 gigabyte linear address space.
+The processor concatenates the three fragments of the base address to form a single 32-bit value.

+- LIMIT: Defines the size of the segment.
+When the processor concatenates the two parts of the limit field, a 20-bit value results.
+The processor interprets the limit field in one of two ways, depending on the setting of the granularity bit:

+1. In units of one byte, to define a limit of up to 1 megabyte.

+2. In units of 4 Kilobytes, to define a limit of up to 4 gigabytes.
+The limit is shifted left by 12 bits when loaded, and low-order one-bits are inserted.

+- Granularity bit: Specifies the units with which the LIMIT field is interpreted.
+When the bit is clear, the limit is interpreted in units of one byte; when set, the limit is interpreted in units of 4 Kilobytes.

+- TYPE: Distinguishes between various kinds of descriptors.

+- DPL (Descriptor Privilege Level): Used by the protection mechanism.

+- Segment-Present bit: If this bit is zero, the descriptor is not valid for use in address transformation; the processor will signal an exception when a selector for the descriptor is loaded into a segment register.

+- Accessed bit: The processor sets this bit when the segment is accessed; i.e., a selector for the descriptor is loaded into a segment register or used by a selector test instruction.

+#### DESCRIPTOR DATA STRUCTURE

+0th to 15th bit : LIMIT (upto its 16 bit from 0th to 15th bit out of 20bit)

+16th to 39th bit : BASE address (upto its 24 bit from 0th to 23th bit out of total 32bit)

+40th and 43th bit : TYPE

+44th bit : S

+45th bit and 46th bit : DPL

+47th : P

+48th to 51th : LIMIT (16th to 19th bit)

+52th : U

+53rd : O

+54th : X

+55th : G

+56th to 63rd : BASE address (from 24th to 31th bit)

+---

+- O(Reserved by Intel): This bit must be zero for compatibility with future processors.

+- U/AVL (User Bit): This bit is completely undefined, and x86 ignores it.

+- P (Present Bit): The present P bit is 1 if the segment is loaded in the physical memory, if P = 0 then any attempt to access this segment causes a not-present exception.

+- DPL (Descriptor Privilege Level): It is a 2-bit field the level of privilege associated with the memory space that the descriptor defines – DPL0 is the most privileged whereas DPL3 is the least privileged.

+- S (System Bit): The segment S bit in the segment descriptor determines if a given segment is a system segment or a code or a data segment.
+If the S bit is 1 then the segment is either a code or data segment, if it is 0 then the segment is a system segment.

+- A (Accessed Bit): The x86 automatically sets this bit when a selector for the descriptor is loaded into a segment register.
+This means that x86 sets accessed bit whenever a memory reference is made by accessing the segment.

 ## DESCRIPTOR TABLES

 The descriptor table contents govern the interpretation of virtual addresses.